-This easy brown rice citrus salad offers a pleasing blend of flavors and textures - a great side dish, but hearty enough for a meal!
+This vegan, gluten-free brown rice citrus salad recipe offers a pleasing blend of flavors—a great side dish or hearty enough for a meal!

 Ingredients

 If I followed my own advice and had some cooked grains on hand, this brown rice citrus salad could have been ready in minutes.
 I had to wait for the rice to cook, but that gave me time to chop the fruit and veggies.
-I ultimately decided to combine:
+I ultimately decided to combine the following:

 - brown rice